 1. We use real ingredients, not extracts.
-When I attended pastry school at Le Cordon Bleu in France, I was taught to make a basic ganache, then to "perfume" it as desired with oils and extracts made for pastry chefs.
-A coffee ganache was attained by adding coffee extract to plain ganache, peppermint ganache by adding peppermint oil, and so on.
-Later, as a pastry cook at Chez Panisse, I learned techniques passed down from Lindsey Shere for infusing ingredients to make ice creams, like steeping freshly-roasted coffee beans or local herbs in cream.
-These techniques produced much more vibrant flavors expressing their own terroir, and I have never used an extract since.
+When I attended pastry school at Le Cordon Bleu in Paris, they taught us how to make a "basic" ganache, then to "perfume" it with extracts made for pastry chefs.
+A coffee ganache was attained by adding coffee extract to plain ganache, for example.
+Later, as a pastry cook at Chez Panisse, I learned techniques by Lindsey Shere for infusing ingredients, like steeping freshly-roasted coffee beans in cream.
+These techniques produce vibrant flavors expressing their own terroir.

 2. We make our own pralinés and fruit purées.
-Most chocolatiers use the same generic frozen fruit purées and buckets of praliné.
-We believe that in order to build truly unique flavors we need to process our own ingredients from extra special fruits and nuts.
+Most chocolatiers use the same mass-produced frozen fruit purées and buckets of praliné.
+In order to build unique flavors, we process our own ingredients from extra special fruits and nuts.
 We highlight these ingredients simply, rather than combining many generic ingredients together.
-These fruits and nuts, along with the infused ingredients, are the source of inspiration and differentiation for our bonbons.

 3. Only the best chocolate.
-This means the most expensive chocolate, chocolate that you would enjoy eating "out of hand", which expresses the terroir of its origin.
+This means the most expensive chocolate, chocolate that you would enjoy eating "out of hand".
 We only use Valrhona from the Rhône valley, and TCHO from Berkeley, and sometimes we make single origin bonbons using chocolate from small craft makers.
-Most chocolatiers use a chocolate that is one step down from delicious, thinking that somehow, through all the sugar and glucose and extracts, you won't be able to taste the difference anyways.
+Other chocolatiers use a chocolate that is one step down from delicious, thinking that somehow, through all the sugar and glucose and extracts, you won't be able to taste the difference anyways.

 4. Different coatings for different flavors.
-This is a subtle yet important difference.
-Large chocolate factories generally have 3 "lines" of enrobers (chocolate waterfalls, to the layperson), through which they send their centers for coating: a dark chocolate, a milk chocolate, and a white chocolate.
-Thus, each filling coated in dark chocolate gets an identical dark chocolate coating.
-This doesn't bother most chocolatiers.
-They view the coating primarily as a way to seal the ganache and don't want the coating to impart a flavor to the bonbon.
+Large chocolate factories have three "lines" of enrobers (chocolate waterfalls, to the layperson), through which they send their centers for coating: dark chocolate, milk chocolate, or white chocolate.
 Since our bonbons are made in small batches, we use smaller machines and are able to switch out the tempered chocolate completely between batches.
-We choose the coating chocolate that has the best synergy with the flavors in the filling.
+We choose the specific dark chocolate coating that has the best flavor synergy with the filling.
 Much as you might carefully select the color of a mat to frame a painting.

 6. No glucose or trimoline!
 Glucose and trimoline are "invert" sugars, sugars that have been made into a gooey paste.
 Melt them into a ganache and they extend shelf life and reduce ingredients cost.
-But they also create a gel-like texture that makes your ganache reminiscent of gel toothpaste.
+But they also create a gel-like texture that makes your ganache reminiscent of toothpaste.
 Our ganaches are not stabilized with glucose.
 The ganache is a living thing.
 Delicate flavors bloom and dissipate.
-The texture is magically cooling and refreshing on the tongue.
 This luscious quality cannot be maintained for more than a few days - and sometime it is even best in the first two/three days, as is the case with our Meyer lemon ganache.

 8. We make them with our own hands!
-At the end of an intensive day leading up to Christmas or Valentine's Day, my hands are buzzing when I get home.
-It's hard work!
 Instead of an enrober, we use a dipping fork.
 We use molds only sparingly.
-Instead of filling empty round chocolate shells, we hand-roll ganache centers, then do two separate coats.
-The process takes hours.
-We could technically make bonbons with machines, but then we wouldn't have so much control over their cute swirls, and we would be a factory, not a cute jewel-box sized chocolate shop.
+Instead of filling empty chocolate shells, we hand-roll ganache centers, then dip them in two separate coats.
+The process takes days, but we love giving each bonbon its own personality.

 9. We don't "fridge & freeze".
-Most chocolatiers will make their Christmas products over the course of many moons before Christmas, freezing either slabs of ganache or their entire finished collections, to pull out of deep freeze in December and make mad profits disproportionate to their physical capacity.
+Most chocolatiers will make their Christmas products over the course of many moons before Christmas, freezing either slabs of ganache or their entire finished collections, to pull out of deep freeze in December.
 Freezing compromises the flavor and texture of our ganache, so we make everything at the last minute.
-(The only exception is if we want to capture the flavor of a fresh summer berry and freeze its puree until winter).

 * * * * *